-The latter property means that the pseudogroup is defined by a Lie equation of differential order $l$, i.e. the embedding $G^l\subset J^l(M,M)$ determines the higher groupoids $G^k$, $k\ge l$ uniquely through the prolongation technique, and it even determines $G$.
+Property 5 means that the pseudogroup is defined by a {\em Lie equation\/} of differential order $l$, i.e.\ the embedding $G^l\subset J^l(M,M)$ uniquely determines the higher groupoids $\{G^k\}_{k\ge l}$ (defined below) by the prolongation technique, and it even determines $G$.
 Analytic pseudogroups transitive on $M$ are always Lie pseudogroups as follows from the Cartan-Kuranishi theorem (see also Remark \ref{rem2} in \S \ref{S12}).
 In most part of the text below we will simply write "pseudogroup".

-In this paper we assume that the action of $G$ on $M$ is {\it transitive\/}, i.e. any two points on $M$ can be superposed by a group element.
+In this paper we assume throughout that the action of $G$ on $M$ is {\it transitive\/}, i.e.\ any two points on $M$ can be superposed by a pseudogroup element.
 In this case property 5 in the above list can be removed from the assumptions, without altering any of our results (we however do not use this).
 In the {\it intransitive case\/} some of our results still hold under additional assumptions.

-In the case of intransitive action, the results of this paper hold micro-locally and they also apply in a neighborhood of a regular orbit.

 A transformation $\vp\in G$ defines a map ($l$-th prolongation) of the space of jets of dimension $n$ submanifolds $\vp^{(l)}:J^l(M,n)\to J^l(M,n)$, which obeys the following property: